redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 oc describe acceleratorprofile -n redhat-ods-applications
 ```

-Verify the `taints` key set in your Node/MachineSets match your Accelerator Profile.
+Verify the `taints` key set in your Node / MachineSets match your `Accelerator Profile`.

 #### Serving Runtimes